Tatianafortech/Funny-jenkins/README.md

 # funny-jenkins
-Dockerfile is present in Funny_app as Dockerfile_jenkis
+Dockerfile is present in Funny_app as Dockerfile_jenkins